Liberty High School (Bethlehem, Pennsylvania): Athletics

-The school's athletic teams compete in the Eastern Pennsylvania Conference, one of the premier high school athletic conferences in the nation that also includes high schools from Allentown, Easton, Emmaus, and other Lehigh Valley locations.
+The school's athletic teams compete in the Eastern Pennsylvania Conference, one of the premier high school athletic conferences in the nation that includes large high schools from Allentown, Easton, Emmaus, and other Lehigh Valley locations.

-Liberty High School sports include cheerleading (non-competitive and competitive), baseball, field hockey, boys and girls soccer, boys and girls track and field, boys and girls basketball, football, softball, boys and girls volleyball, Co-ed golf, boys and girls swimming, rifle, boys and girls tennis, girls and boys lacrosse, wrestling, and boys and girls cross country.
+Liberty High School sports include cheerleading (non-competitive and competitive), baseball, field hockey, boys and girls soccer, boys and girls track and field, boys and girls basketball, football, softball, boys and girls volleyball, Co-ed golf, boys and girls swimming, rifle, ice hockey, boys and girls tennis, girls and boys lacrosse, wrestling, and boys and girls cross country.
 In December 2008, the Liberty High School varsity football team won the Pennsylvania 4A State Championship.

-Liberty High School has the fifth most Eastern Pennsylvania Conference championships in all sports, behind Parkland High School, Emmaus High School, Easton Area High School, and Allentown Central Catholic High School.
+Liberty High School has the fifth-most Eastern Pennsylvania Conference championships in all sports, behind Parkland High School, Emmaus High School, Easton Area High School, and Allentown Central Catholic High School.

-Liberty High School (as well as Freedom High School and Bethlehem Catholic High School) plays at Frank Banko Field at Bethlehem Area School District Stadium, a 12,000 capacity high school stadium that is one of the largest in Pennsylvania.
+Liberty High School, Freedom High School, and Bethlehem Catholic High School play at Frank Banko Field at Bethlehem Area School District Stadium, a 12,000 capacity high school football stadium that is one of the largest in the state.

-In 2022, Liberty High School's baseball team placed second in Pennsylvania's state tournament for 6A teams.
+In 2022, Liberty High School's baseball team placed second in Pennsylvania's 6A-level state tournament.

 Grenadier Band

 The Liberty High School Grenadier Band is the official marching band of the school.
 The band is unique in that is uses the format for military bands in the British Army's Household Division, a format it began using in 1967.
 Since then, it has been adapted and made suitable for the American high school marching bands with the addition of Sousaphones, Mellophones, Baritone horns and fewer trumpets.
 The band was originally founded as the Bethlehem High School Band in 1926.
 At that time, the school was one of its kind since it opened in 1922.
-After the school's name change in 1966, the band began to orient itself towards the Coldstream Guards by issuing new uniforms and creating a pipe band, which itself resembles the Scots Guards.
-As of 2019, the LHSGB consists of 300 students which, besides the bagpipe section, also includes a color guard section, majorettes, corps of drums, fanfare trumpeters, and a drum major.
+After the school's name change in 1966, the band began to orient itself towards the Coldstream Guards by issuing new uniforms and creating a pipe band, which resembles the Scots Guards.
+As of 2019, the LHSGB consists of 300 students which, besides the bagpipe section, includes a color guard, majorettes, corps of drums, fanfare trumpeters, and a drum major.

-The Grenadier Band was featured in a 2016 PBS39 documentary, Second to None: Liberty High School Grenadier Band.
+In 2016, the Grenadier Band was featured in a PBS39 documentary, Second to None: Liberty High School Grenadier Band.
 The documentary follows the historic legacy of the band, as well as the process by which the band conducts itself every year.